THE AL CHARITABLE TRUST

 To contribute towards writing-up costs for a PhD dissertation

-The AL Charitable Trust is a 30-year-old foundation aimed at assisting PhD students in the social sciences, especially sociology.
+The AL Charitable Trust has been assisting PhD students in the social sciences, especially sociology, for over 30 years.
 A limited number of small grants of up to £1,000 are available each year.

 How to apply

 Please note that grants will not be given for course fees or conferences and the Trust is limited to supporting the work of doctoral candidates in UK universities.

 The closing date for applications is Monday 2 April 2018.